 For example, at home a Social Worker might assist with routines, daily living skills or budgeting, at school they might assist with techniques for social and emotional regulation in the classroom, advocating for the child and communicating with teachers, while in the community they might support a young person to learn how to catch public transport, or help them connect with other services.

 The role of a Social Worker is very broad and they do whatever they can to support a young person to develop their capacity to live a full and a happy life.

 Our policy for managing NDIS accounts, is for the account to be paid in full on the day, and then the receipt issued can then be uploaded to the NDIS portal if you are self-funded, or can be sent to your fund manager for your reimbursement.

 Please note that a minimum of 24hrs is required to cancel an appointment.
 As we have extensive waiting lists, this enables us to offer a much needed appointment to another family.
-If notice is not received, a cancellation fee of $100 will be charged.
-This fee is required to be paid before another appointment can be booked.
-Under NDIA guidelines, a $207 cancellation fee will be charged to NDIS participants for a missed appointment.
-Thank you for your co-operation.
+If notice is not received, a cancellation fee will be charged.
+Out full cancellation policy can be found here.

 Please note that only the child listed under a mental health care plan (MHCP), can use that plan for billing under Medicare.
 For parents wishing to have parent only appointments, without the child present, a MHCP will need to be provided in the parent’s name.
 This is a Medicare requirement.